SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 DATA itab_a6 TYPE TABLE OF ls_loc WITH NON-UNIQUE KEY key_field.

 "Internal table based on an already existing internal table using LIKE.
+"Here, an internal table is created containing internal tables of the "type of itab_a6.
 DATA itab_a7 LIKE TABLE OF itab_a6.

 "Creating internal tables by inline declarations